-After spending nearly a month in Thailand I can confirm that everything from the high end restaurants to the street food is nothing short of amazing.
-I’m so in love with the food that I even took a cooking class while visiting the northern city of Chang Mai, but somehow I’ve never been able to recreate those flavors in my own kitchen.
+After spending nearly a month in Thailand a few years ago I can confirm that everything from the high end restaurants to the street food is nothing short of amazing.
+I had the pleasure of taking a Thai cooking class while visiting the northern city of Chiang Mai, but somehow I’ve never been able to recreate those flavors in my own kitchen.

-Finding ginger and chilies shouldn’t be a problem at most grocery stores, but lemongrass and galangal especially may be a problem.
+Finding ginger and chilies shouldn’t be a problem at most grocery stores, but lemongrass and galangal will likely need to be sourced at an Asian specialty store.
 This was my first time working with both ingredients and I followed this video to learn how to cut lemongrass for soups.
-I chopped the soft centers and added to the soup, but also used the harder shells to flavor the broth but removed them before eating).
+I chopped the soft centers and added to the pot, but also used the harder shells to flavor the broth (but remember to remove them before eating).

 A Word About Forbidden Rice

 Forbidden rice.
 The name alone sounds mysterious and exotic.
-Black rice varietals have been growing in China for more than 10,000 years, but the rare rice was reserved exclusively for emperors and royalty.
-A recent study was done on the 21 types of black rice and researchers found that all forbidden rice is descended from a mutation in Japanese rice, which was thought to be cultivated into the forbidden rice we know and love today.
+Black rice varieties have been growing in China for more than 10,000 years, but the rare rice was reserved exclusively for emperors and royalty.
+A study was done on the 21 types of black rice and researchers found that all forbidden rice is descended from a mutation in Japanese rice, which was thought to be cultivated into the forbidden rice we know and love today.

 A recipe that calls for ingredients you aren’t familiar with shouldn’t be skipped.
 Accept the challenge, learn something new, and incorporate these new culinary skills into future meals.